annasemenova15/Plant_disease_detection/README.md

 We could potentially estimate the exact financial effect of this project by focusing on the false negatives, since in our case the situation when we do not identify a disease leads to the loss of a plant and of a potential revenue.

-For the key metric of the model we use macro F1 score because it performs better with imbalanced data.
+For the key metric of the model we use macro f1-score because it performs better with imbalanced data.
 It gives equal importance to each class.

 For the project [dataset](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset) from Kaggle was used.

-## The results
+## The results that were obtained

 We applied Transfer Learning, in particular:
 * MobileNetV2